chhaviiiii/concept_mapping/README.md

 ## 📄 License

-This project is part of the BCCS AI Workshop analysis conducted on July 27, 2025.
-The code is provided as-is for educational and research purposes.
+This project is provided as-is for educational and research purposes.
+The code is designed to be reusable for any concept mapping analysis study.

 ## 📞 Support